iotaledger/introduction-docs/docs/what_is_chrysalis.md

 ## White-flag approach
 ![](../docs/assets/what_is_chrysalis/01.png)
 [White-flag approach](https://iota.cafe/t/conflict-white-flag-mitigate-conflict-spamming-by-ignoring-conflicts/233) for calculating balances.
-A simpler, conflict-ignoring approach (valid for the pre-coordicide era) that improves speed and efficiency of tip selection, eliminates certain attacks and significantly reduces the need for reattachments.
+A simpler, conflict-ignoring approach (valid for the pre-coordicide era) that improves speed and efficiency of tip selection, eliminates certain attacks, and significantly reduces the need for reattachments.

 ## New milestone selection algorithm
 ![](../docs/assets/what_is_chrysalis/02.png)